chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_template_attributes.rst

    * - ``rights``
      - |windows| only. |rights windows security|
    * - ``source``
-     - The location of a file in the ``/templates`` directory in a cookbook located in the |chef repo|.
-Can be used to distribute specific files to specific platforms (see the section "File Specificity", below).
+     - |source template| Can be used to distribute specific files to specific platforms (see the section "File Specificity", below).
 Default value: the ``name`` of the resource block (see Syntax section above).
    * - ``variables``
      - |variables passed_to_template|